• Home

 Unboxing the Cyclone Rake.

-With no obligation to review, the company drop shipped its XL product right to us, a tool with serious oomph that claims to stand up to the size of our yard and the leaf density produced.
-We’re not commercial users or clearing a rolling estate, but we do have lots of trees, and heavy down cover.
-Three of our neighbors have Cyclone Rakes, and we’ve been hearing good things about them for years (I couldn’t even tell you any of their competitors, this is the only brand name to which I’ve been heavily exposed).
+We’re not running any commercial business or clearing a rolling estate, but we do have lots of trees that produce lots of leaffall every autumn.
+Three of our neighbors have Cyclone Rakes, and we’ve been hearing good things about them for years.
+I couldn’t even tell you any of their competitors, this is the only brand name to which I’ve been heavily exposed.

 Cyclone Rake in action.

-As I’ve described it to other friends and family, the Cyclone Rake is most simply a vacuum attachment for your riding mower.
-As you drive the mower, you’re running over leaves and chopping them up a bit.
-The Cyclone Rake has it’s own impeller which sucks up everything that cycles beneath the mower.
+• As you drive the mower, you’re running over leaves and chopping them up a bit.
+The Cyclone Rake has its own impeller which sucks up everything that cycles beneath the mower.
 Leaves, small sticks, acorns, everything is pulled into the Jet Path Vacuum System, chopped further, and deposited into the tow-behind high-capacity bag.

 Clearing leaves from obstacles with a leaf blower.